 While no one can control or cure another person’s addiction, people can take steps to support loved ones, identify problems, and seek help from professionals.
 Video game addiction is particularly troublesome for today’s parents as the activity is seen nearly everywhere and typically not viewed as harmful.
 Parents can keep track of how their children spend their time, encourage other real life activities, limit video game time or computer use, and honestly express how they feel to their children.
 If a problem with video games is suspected, parents can look to counselors for help while showing support and compassion to their children.
 No child wants to have a video game addiction.
 While they may react resistant and irritable over the idea, it is important that parents do not enable the addiction by inflicting shame and guilt.

 As video game addiction grows more and more severe, rehabilitation centers are beginning to take on clients and offer treatment methods.
-Detox programs in a controlled environment can ensure that clients readjust themselves to life without gaming.
-Groups that promote life skills and creative activities such as offered by Best Drug Rehabilitation can help recovering addicts replace video games with healthy alternatives.
-Best Drug Rehabilitation offers optional groups in music, art, physical fitness, nutrition, martial arts, yoga, problem solving, creative thinking, and more.
+Detox programs in a controlled environment can ensure that clients readjust themselves to live without gaming.
+Groups that promote life skills and creative activities can help recovering addicts replace video games with healthy alternatives.
+Many programs offer optional groups in music, art, physical fitness, nutrition, martial arts, yoga, problem-solving, creative thinking, and more.

 Overcoming Video Game Addiction